Building a Personal Website - Part 1: Using Lume

 This generates a very basic HTML file at the site root and opens it in the browser:

 If you're not familiar with Markdown, it's just a simple markup language that's well-liked by developers.
-It's easy to edit from a text editor, and it's easy to reason about how the rendered version will look based on the text version.
+It's easy to edit from a text editor, and it's easy to reason about how the rendered version (what you see in the browser) will look based on the text version.
 For example, this Markdown:

 # Level One Header